ronospace/cyclesync-period-tracker/TERMS_OF_SERVICE.md

 ## Medical Disclaimer

-**IMPORTANT**: CycleSync is NOT a medical device and should not be used for medical diagnosis or treatment.
+**IMPORTANT**: FlowSense is NOT a medical device and should not be used for medical diagnosis or treatment.
 Our app provides general health information and cycle predictions for informational purposes only.

 - Always consult with a healthcare professional for medical advice
-- Do not rely solely on CycleSync for contraception or fertility planning
+- Do not rely solely on FlowSense for contraception or fertility planning
 - Cycle predictions are estimates based on historical data and may not be accurate
 - If you experience unusual symptoms or health concerns, seek medical attention